tesseract-ocr/tessdoc/FAQ.md

 ## Error: Illegal min or max specification

-This can happend if number format ("locale" on linux or "Regional and Language Options" in Windows) is different than English format.
+This can happen if number format ("locale" on linux or "Regional and Language Options" in Windows) is different than English format.
 Solution is to set your locale (in code) of LC\_NUMERIC to "C"  before calling tesseract.
 In some cases you need to include locale.h:
 ```
 #include <locale.h>
 setlocale (LC_NUMERIC, "C");